javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 As we can see, that's a `SyntaxError`.

-...And in our case, the absense of `name` can be treated as a syntax error also, assuming that users follow a sort of "schema" that requires the existance of `"name"`.
+...And in our case, the absense of `name` could be treated as a syntax error also, assuming that users must have a `"name"`.

 So let's throw it: